jmackey18/OUFB_Inventory_System/README.md

 For further explanation on this concept, go through this resource:
 - How to commit and push to GitHub: [here](https://www.jcchouinard.com/create-your-first-github-project-in-vscode/#:~:text=To%20push%20code%20from%20Visual,if%20you%20haven%27t%20already.)

+There will be many people working and updating the repository, which is why it is critical, prior to working on the system, you must pull the recent repository change.
+1. After logging back into VSCode, open the Inventory System file.
+2. In the search bar at top of the IDE, type and enter ``>Git: Clone``.
+This will automatically pull and update your file with the recent repository changes.
+   - **NOTE**: You are still responsible for committing and pushing your additions/deletions of the code.
+Otherwise, your hard work will be lost into the abyss.

 Until further notice, the system will be using Java as the main language (as a quick and easy, universal language); however, if needed or preferred by the development team, the program can be reverted to Python.
 The following are resources to assist with learning Java:
 - A long, tedious, but very informative Java tutorial video: [here](https://youtu.be/xk4_1vDrzzo?si=8IULJtnpM-_2R13X)